Note: You should read the “DRS Concept" page first, to get a basic knowledge on DRS functionality.

 If you want to check your signals are sent correctly and your variables are set correctly in your game environment, you can check this in the DRS Widget.
 You can find it in Tools -> Dynamic Response System.

 To check signals, go to the Responses tab in the DRS widget.
 In the Recent tab, you can find a list with all the signals that were recently sent.
-For more information about this widget, please see Debugging Responses.
+For more information about this widget, please see Tutorial - Debugging Dynamic Response System Responses.